 Customers should allow flexible time scheduling and remote work to help freelancers focus on their projects.SAP Logistics Consultant

-Freelance Rates Increase
+Freelance Hourly Rates

+Among the interesting freelancing trends that emerged in 2020 was the rate at which companies adopted new technology platforms.
 According to Buffers’s State of Remote Report 2020, one of the biggest struggles that people face when working remotely is collaboration and communication.

 Companies need to adapt their processes to communicate and deal with part-time workers, freelancers, and remote workers.